li3939108/chat_tool/README.md

 Architecuture
 -----------

-The `msg.h` contains the functions to construct the messages sent by server and client
+The `msg.c` contains the functions to construct the messages sent by server and client, and we have a header file `msg.h` for the function declarations.

+The `str_cli.c` contains the functions to respond to messages sent to the client.

+The `server.c` contains the functions to respond to connection request from clients and messages sent to the server.